 During the design stage the UX designers would produce all the design deliverables that the end user will actually interact with and which will have the greatest impact on the user experience.

 In order to build any properly functioning interface, the information architecture needs to be put in place first.
 The information architecture represents all pages or features in a software and how they are related to each other.
 It can be represented as a schematic chart of linked boxes with or without hierarchical structure.

 Once the basic structure of the interface is clear, it is easy to define the path a user should take to complete a task.
 User flows describe each touchpoint the user has with the interface while achieving their goal.
 At this point, high visual fidelity or aesthetics are not crucial, so user flows can be quickly sketched on paper or created out of sticky notes, so that they can be easily altered during ideation sessions.

 The UX designer will use generic terms in the user flows, such as CTA for a Sign up button, and still be able to get the message across.
-To link the process described by the user flow to the real interface, the UX designer would sketch out wireframes in different levels of fidelity that help the product design team visualise the layout and components that make up each screen in the interface.
+To link the process described by the user flow to the real interface, the UX designer would sketch out wireframes in different levels of fidelity that help the product design team visualize the layout and components that make up each screen in the interface.

 Any UX designer would tell you it is the high fidelity prototype that is most desired by everyone.
 Prototypes, especially when they are realistic representations of the interface, are invaluable as they spare companies time and money on developing an interface that has visual and experience flaws.

 In practice, you can validate even a low and mid fidelity prototype with stakeholders or even with users.
 User testing is great for creating efficiencies in the UX design process as it can help you figure out what works well and what does not even before development has started.

 After the final design deliverables have been created and validated, it is time for product launch.

 Once the product is launched, the work is not done yet.
 The UX designer or visual designer can use different methods to monitor the performance, quality of the front end implementation and the behavior of the users.